 The Provider shall keep himself informed of all existing and current regulations of the county, state and federal laws which in any way limit or control the actions or operations of those engaged upon the work or affecting the materials supplied to or by them.
 The Provider shall at all times observe and comply with all ordinances, laws and regulations and shall protect and indemnify the County as provided in Article 13 of this Agreement.

-Authorized Agent of County
+Authorized Agent of K-BID County

-County shall appoint an authorized agent for the purpose of administration of this Agreement.
-Provider is notified of the authorized agent of County as follows:
+K-BID County shall appoint an authorized agent for the purpose of administration of this Agreement.
+Provider is notified of the authorized agent of K-BID County as follows:

 The Provider shall appoint an authorized agent for the purpose of administration of this Agreement.
 County is notified that the authorized agent of the Provider is as follows: